shauleiz/vJoy/README.md

 https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/setting-up-a-network-debugging-connection-automatically

-The recommanded debugger is WinDbg Preview, that is available in the Microsoft Store.
+The recommanded debugger is WinDbg, that is available in the Microsoft Store.

 https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/